nud3l/vagrant-cassandra-tornado/README.md

 ```

 ### Restart the cluster
-If you want to restart the cluster connect to node1-3 and execute:
+If you want to restart the cluster first bring them up, connect to node1-3 and execute:
 ```
+$ vagrant up

 $ sudo service cassandra start
 ```